twilio/twilio-live-interactive-video/ReferenceBackendAPI.md

 If you encounter a `401` error, it may be caused by either an incorrect passcode, or an expired passcode (passcodes expire after one week).
 Clients should use the `error.explanation` property from the response to inform users about why their passcode was rejected.

+If you encounter a `404` error, it may be caused by an incorrect passcode.
 In addition to using the passcode to authenticate each request, the client also derives part of the backend URL from the passcode.

 ## Errors